csc301-fall-2022/assignment-2-42-sonnyffff-caulesge/readme.md

   Then, on the pycharm terminal, run with: flask run

-  Open the link generateed in the console
+  Open the link generated in the console

 Requirement: import <code>unittest</code> library for python unit testing.